Movie Review: Black Panther

 And yet, for all this futuristic technology, the design and aesthetics of the film remain so firmly rooted in Africa and traditional clothes and weapons.
 The costume design on this film is phenomenal.
 Beyond that, Wakandan warriors and Dora Milaje wielding spears, knives, and scythes belie a deeper tech core, one which you can see as the weapons sparkle in the sun– one of those spears can take down a helicopter, or SUV, no problem.
 It’s incredibly fascinating from a basic design perspective, and asking a very basic question: What might have happened to Africa if these nations hadn’t been carved up, colonized, plundered and exploited for resources?
 If defended, as Wakanda was because of its vibranium, we wonder how close we would be to this vision of afro-futurism the film so effortlessly shows.
 But, instead, Wakanda plays to the vanity and ignorance of the rest of the world by pretending to be poor and less developed.
 That says more about us than it does about them.

 The costumes, the weapon design all pale in comparison to a broader visual aesthetic Coogler presents.
 This film is gorgeous in many places.
 During a dream sequence we see Wakanda with purple skies in a sort of magical twilight.
 We also get several scenes played at or near sunset in that “magic hour” that they either beautifully captured (or more likely, digitally re-created).
-It’s just gorgeous.
+It’s just gorgeous, and characters even remark how spectacular the Wakandan sunsets are in a moment that will break your heart.
 A car chase through the streets of Busan, Korea also provide some spectacular visuals, as well as one of the best action sequences of the film.

 Speaking of, hold on until the final act of this movie.
 It’s really talky and thinky through much of its first two hours, but its final action sequence will have you wanting more– and really looking forward to seeing Wakanda face off against Thanos and his armies in Avengers: Infinity War (What?!?!
 That’s only three months away?!?
 We live in a golden age of entertainment).

 But bottom line?
 Go see this movie.
 Several times.
-Perhaps then after major success of this, Get Out, and Star Wars, Hollywood will stop pretending that movies led by black actors don’t appeal to white audiences.
+Perhaps then after major success of this, Get Out, and Star Wars, Hollywood will stop pretending that movies led by black actors don’t appeal to mainstream (read: white) audiences.
 We vote with our dollars, so vote loudly, and vote often.

 And stick around through the credits.
-The first after-credits scene (minor spoiler, but not really) of T’Challa speaking at the UN is a speech I want printed on posters and hanging in my office.
-I want it playing on a loop as motivation for us as humans to do better.
-And the end credit scene. . . fans should be happy.
+The first after-credits scene (minor spoiler, but not really) of T’Challa speaking at the UN is a speech that should be printed on posters and hanging in your office.
+You will want it playing on a loop as motivation for us as humans to do better.
+And the end credit scene. . . fans should be happy for another tease towards Infinity War.

 4.5 out of 5 stars